 INDUSTRY PERFORMANCE MEASURES

-- The highest value of IVA to selected labour costs occurred in the Oil and gas extraction industry, where IVA exceeded selected labour costs by 15.2 times.
-The next highest value (11.9 times) occurred in Iron ore mining.
-The Exploration and other mining support services shows the lowest value (1.1 times) for this ratio.
+- The highest value of IVA to selected labour costs occurred in the Oil and gas extraction industry, where IVA exceeded selected labour costs by 16.9 times.
+The next highest value (11.8 times) occurred in Iron ore mining.
+The Services to mining industry shows the lowest value (1.3 times) for this ratio.

-- Exploration and other mining support services recorded the highest investment rate (value added) of 88.7% in 2006-07, with Gold ore mining recording the next highest value (66.6%).
+- Mineral sand mining was the only mining industry in which acquisition of assets exceeded IVA, resulting in an investment rate (value added) of 101.0% in 2005-06, with Gold ore mining recording the next highest value (63.3%).